pegros/PEG_FLW/help/sfpegFlowEmbedCmp.md

 ## Introduction

-This component enables to execute any Flow in a dedicated Lightning page (or tab in console mode) and automatically redirect the user to the proper record decided by the Flow, closing the Flow tab when in console mode.
+This component enables to execute any Flow in a dedicated Lightning page (or tab in console mode) and automatically redirect the user to the proper record decided by the Flow, automatically closing the Flow tab when in console mode.

 It provides a proper component display in a Lightning App (from a SLDS styling perspective) and also enables to adapt the tab label displayed.

+When no target record is provided in output, the user is automatically redirecte to the home page.

 ---